kapetacom/provider-resource-internal-rest/README.md

 # REST Resource Provider
-Provides REST client and API resources to the blockware eco-system.
+Provides REST client and API resources to the kapeta eco-system.

 ---
-For details about Blockware Providers see:
+For details about Kapeta Providers see:

 https://github.com/blockwarecom/provider-documentation